GPT-Engineer-App/ai-sidebar/README.md

 # chatgpt-sidebar

-a chrome extension that allows me to use ChatGPT or Claude.ai in the sidebar
+a chrome extension that allows use of ChatGPT or Claude.ai in the sidebar

 ## Collaborate with GPT Engineer